FREE SHIPPING to Japanese addresses exceeding ¥10,000 JPY cart value

 Edosenke

 Edosenke is known for its friendly, inclusive nature.
-It emphasizes the interaction between the host and the guest, who should mutually help each other creating a cordial, accepting vibe.
-During the tea ceremony, Edosenke aims to be natural and less formal than other schools.
+It emphasizes the interaction between the host and the guest, who should mutually help each other to create a cordial, accepting atmosphere.
+During the tea ceremony, Edosenke aims to be more natural and less formal than other schools.
 Its purpose is to make the atmosphere as relaxed and open as possible.
-It encourages people to integrate tea ceremonies into their busy daily life because having warm, peaceful moments with tea every day improves greatly one's spiritual and physical well-being.
+It encourages people to integrate tea ceremonies into their busy daily lives because having warm, peaceful moments with tea every day greatly improves one's spiritual and physical well-being.

 The head of Edosenke now is the 10th generation Grand Master, Kawakami Kansetsu.